survos/survos/packages/pixie-bundle/README.md

 A parallel file with a -translation suffix stores the source strings and translation strings.
 The source table is populated during the import process, or with

 The --translate dispatches the requests for translations.
-The --index currently MUST happen in pixie translate (not the normal pixie:index) in order for the translations from the translations table populate the regular pixie file (in the _transations block)
+The --index currently MUST happen in pixie translate (not the normal pixie:index) in order for the translations from the translations table populate the regular pixie file (in the _translations block)

 ![img.png](img.png)